 Dysphonia – Change in voice making it sound whispered, rough, or hoarse due to weakness or paralysis of the muscles used to produce your voice.

-Cognitive difficulties – This is where your thinking, judgement and memory is affected.
+Cognitive difficulties – This is where your thinking, judgment and memory is affected.
 It may be harder to process what is being said, or what is happening, or clearly join ideas or analyse information in the way you used to.

 "Damage to the brain can impact how a person understands and use language"